Simple Peripheral Bus (SPB) Drivers

 Note If you intend to write a user-mode driver that runs on OneCoreUAP-based editions of Windows, it must use UMDF 2.0 programming interfaces.
 UMDF 1.0 drivers are not supported on those editions.

-For step-by-step guidance, see Getting Started with Universal Drivers.
+For step-by-step guidance, see Getting Started with Universal Windows drivers.
 Here is a summary of the steps:

-Convert an existing SPB driver to a universal driver
+Convert an existing SPB driver to a Universal Windows driver

 The SpbAccelerometer driver sample runs on OneCoreUAP-based editions of Windows.